UBC-LA-Hackathon/student-dashboard/README.md

+Welcome to the [7th Learning Analytics hackathon](https://learninganalytics.ubc.ca/for-students/hackathons/)!
+This hackathon is really a workshop, so we're going to be referring to it as a `workshopathon` from here on out.

-This project contains the basic backend and frontend components of the Student Dashboard application.
+This repository contains the basic backend and frontend components of the Student Dashboard application you will be building.
 By the end of this workshopathon, you should have a working web application that displays your own Canvas data using the Canvas API.

 We will also provide other data sources that you are welcome to integrate to build [more advanced tools and visualizations](5-Create-Advanced-Data-Viz.md).